usnistgov/metaschema-xslt/src/schema-gen/InspectorXSLT/readme.md

 To **report as files are found to be valid or invalid** to STDOUT, *additional* to producing reports.

 Use `mode=noisy` if you wish to see progress in the console even when directing results to file outputs.
-It will announce findings of both valid and invalid files, one line per file; so it is similar to `mode=concise` except it supplements instead of replaces the production of complete reports - so progress can be monitored as well as results can be written out.
-This mode cannot be used with `silent-when-valid` or `concise`.
+It will announce findings of both valid and invalid files, one line per file; so it is similar to `mode=one-liner` except it supplements instead of replaces the production of complete reports - so progress can be monitored as well as results can be written out.
+This mode cannot be used with `silent-when-valid` or `one-liner`.

 This feature is designed to be used when validating in batch and writing results to files.
-When validating a single file or not producing static results, consider using `mode=concise` instead (for example, to produce and see Markdown in the console).
+When validating a single file or not producing static results, consider using `mode=one-liner` instead (for example, to produce and see Markdown in the console).

 ```bash
 saxon -it:html -xslt:computer-inspector.xsl -s:invalid10.xml -o:invalid10-report.html mode=noisy